 What is causing this issue?

-The major problem as to why recyclable materials end up in landfill is threefold:
+The major problem as to why recyclable material ends up in landfills is threefold:

-- The low quality of recyclables collected from residential commingled bins.
-Councils always take away the commingled waste.
+- The low quality of recyclables collected from household commingled bins.
+Many councils always take away the commingled waste.
 And in many cases, it is basically waste.
 If these bins were for commercial collections, they would be rejected by the truck.
 However, councils are under more pressure to accept low-grade recycling

 - A lack of recycling facilities suitable for this type of waste.
 The closure of one facility in Melbourne has resulted in four councils sending their recycling to landfill.
 This highlights a lack of investment in recycling, a clear misalignment of recycling incentives for households (to separate waste), councils and recycling firms (i.e., to invest in new facilities).